maniospas/Blombly/docs/basics/blocks.md

 Running scope
 </pre>

+!!! info
     The property of obtaining values from a surrounding context is broadly called *closure*.
     Contrary to most interpreted languages, Blombly aims for efficient memory management and parallelization.
-It therefore adopts the low-level language paradigm of method calling by using the scope in which methods are called (instead of where they are defined) as their closure.
+It therefore uses the scope at which functions run (not where they are defined) as their closure.
+    It further has access only to final variables to retain the ability of automatically running functions in parallel.

 ## Positional arguments